Meant to Solve

 Others lived in the body, the mind, or the home.

-All of them required timing, judgment, and attention to what actually mattered.
+All of them required attention to what matters most to you.

 That way of solving problems didn’t start at work.

-It started when I was five years old.
-My dad would send me to the sari-sari store to buy bread and ask, “If it costs 13 pesos and I give you a 20-peso bill, how much is the change?”
+I remember back 80s Philippines, my father would send me to the sari-sari store to buy bread and ask, “If it costs 13 pesos and I give you a 20-peso bill, how much is the change?”
 I’d walk home doing the subtraction in my head, already smiling because I knew I’d get it right.

 Those bonding times with Papa taught me to stay curious, look for structure, and trust myself rather than rush or panic.
-That mindset followed me into college, IT, business analysis, and consulting—and it’s still how I approach problems today.
+That mindset followed me into the University of the Philippines, in IT, business analysis, and consulting, and it’s still how I approach problems today.

 Nature added another layer.
-I met my husband on a rainy hike in the Philippines, and the mountains have been a quiet teacher ever since.
-They remind me that perspective matters as much as pace, and that not everything needs to be hurried to be meaningful.
+I met my husband on a rainy hike, and the mountains have been a wise teacher ever since.
+They remind me that perspective is just as important as pace, and that not everything needs to be hurried to be meaningful.

-For over 15 years, I’ve worked in IT and consulting, helping organizations manage change, improve systems, and work better across teams and time zones.
+For several years, I’ve managed Salesforce implementations, helping organizations navigate change, improve systems, and collaborate more effectively across teams and time zones.

-Along the way, I also learned how to take care of my mental health, recognize burnout early, and build rhythms that support output + longevity.
+Along the way, I also learned how to maintain my mental well-being, recognize burnout early, and build rhythms that support output + longevity.

 Over time, a few things became clear.
 Fewer tools usually lead to better focus.
 Clear systems support calmer minds.
 And empathy goes further than force.